I strive to balance bold organic weatherworn surface embellishments harmoniously with or within delicate minimalist designs.

 I feel connected to this aesthetic because it visually represents a metaphorical beauty that is the act of withstanding harsh elements by virtue of perseverance, resilience, and integrity.
-The ways nature, both physical and human, endure and thrive under extreme conditions and unfavourable circumstances inspires me.
+The ways that nature, both physical and human, endure and thrive under extreme conditions and unfavourable circumstances inspires me.

 I push the limits of my materials by carefully over-exposing them to extreme elements such as heat, pressure, and oxidation by using tools such as my torch, hammers, rolling mill, and patinas.
 I embrace the somewhat unpredictable outcomes and mindfully adapt my perspective in order to find the beauty in the imperfections of the outcomes.
 I embrace the resulting textures, forms, and elements and design from them.
 This process helps me find a calm within the chaos within my own life.